 I wanted to use this sentence taken from a Google review by * Laurie, Christel and Axel (Belgium) in August 2019.
 After a demanding climb, we are satisfied with having taken up a real challenge.

 The welcome that the guard will give us on our arrival will be the icing on the cake.

-The caretaker is the "conductor" of the atmosphere on site and the life of the refuge.
-His way of life is particular, he lives at altitude during the summer months.
-We often compare our way of life to that we find on a boat.
-Moreover, the expression “sea of clouds” that we can often admire from the Fourcat refuge takes on its full meaning 😉
+The caretaker is the "conductor" of the on-site atmosphere and the life of the refuge.
+Its way of life is particular, it lives in altitude during the summer months.
+We often liken his way of life to that found on a boat.
+Besides, the expression "sea of clouds" that can often be admired from the Fourcat refuge takes on its full meaning?

 Up there, it is Guillaume the owner of the place, accompanied by his faithful partner Django, a beautiful border collie, shepherd dog, here it is the guardian's dog.
 And Guillaume is a great goalie!
 He is very careful with hikers.
 It influences a family and relaxed atmosphere which necessarily invites sharing.
 When the weather permits, we have a drink on the terrace where we can chat with other hikers and see the marmots playing and whistling in front of them.